kubevirt/kubevirt.github.io/_posts/2020-02-14-Advanced-scheduling-with-affinity-rules.md

 > warning "Warning"
 > `nodeSelector` provides a very simple way to constrain pods to nodes with particular labels.
 The affinity/anti-affinity feature greatly expands the types of constraints you can express.

-Let's test what happens if a the node running the database must be rebooted due to an upgrade or any other valid reason.
-First, a [node drain](https://kubevirt.io/2019/NodeDrain-KubeVirt.html) must be executed in order to evacuate all pods running and mark the node as unschedulable.
+Let's test what happens if the node running the database must be rebooted due to an upgrade or any other valid reason.
+First, a [node drain]({% post_url 2019-07-30-NodeDrain-KubeVirt %}) must be executed in order to evacuate all pods running and mark the node as unschedulable.

 ```sh
 [root@eko1 ~]# kubectl drain kni-worker2 --delete-local-data --ignore-daemonsets=true --force